rosette

 connects in the open with industrial fact.
 It is not a break.
 It is an evolution.
 Rose Valley says: Let us go on from where we are.
 It is not altogether a dream or wholly an achievement.
 It is an experiment.
 It is also an act of faith.
 It is not willing to say what it will do.
 It is only willing to say what it is trying to do.
 Rose Valley pays a first tribute to labor.
 Labor is the social base.
 Our modern world has quarreled with this disposition of values.
 And many who do not share its quarrel still shrink from making a concession to labor.
 Rose Valley knows and acknowledges the situation.

-Rose is not conceived as a tribute to talk.
+Rose Valley is not conceived as a tribute to talk.
 It is a tribute to work.
 Rose Valley will endeavor to prove that even under industrial conditions as they are certain things may be done to reestablish labor in the splendid inheritance from which it has so long been debarred.
 Our civilization has produced the MACHINE.
 It has not given the MACHINE to man.
 It has given man to the MACHINE.
 Rose Valley sees that this adjustment has demonstrated its own inefficacy.
 What can I do to make the best use both of man and of the MACHINE?
 To enslave the man to the MACHINE is to make the worst use of both.

 Source: Horace Traubel "Rose Valley in General" The Artsman: the Art That is Life v 1 1093, pages 23 -30 [kraus reprint edition]